sketch-hq/SketchAPI/docs/api/SymbolInstance.md

 instance.setOverrideValue(instance.overrides[0], 'overridden')
 ```

 Change the value of the override.
+To remove an override (set a Text override to its default value, set a Symbol Instance override to `No Symbol`, etc…), set its value to an empty string (`''`).

 | Parameters |  |
 | --- | --- |